osintbuddy/osintbuddy/README.md

 ### Project Status

 As is, this project is more of a toy environment that's been useful while prototyping out this idea and gaining insight into the problem space.
 For this project to be truly successful we must ultimately be able to be used to do serious, original, and creative work.
 That's the basic test for whether our tools are genuinely working rather than merely telling a good story.
-Ideally, we want to be the tool where relatively low cost changes in practice produce transformative changes in outcome – non-linear returns and qualitative shifts.
+Ideally, we want to be the tool where relatively low cost changes in practice produce transformative changes in outcome, aka non-linear returns and qualitative shifts.
 Historically, humans have invented many such transformative tools.
 If we're smart, maybe we can do the same for this problem space.
 The question we need to be answering is: What powerful, generalizable ideas can we learn from this project?
 How should the next wave of systems build on this?
 The system has to be shaped in a way which allows you to ask the questions you want to ask.

 > [!CAUTION]
 >